-Special Issue: Articles are accepted on a continuous basis
+Special Section: Articles are accepted on a continuous basis

 Technoetic Arts focuses upon the juncture between art, technology and the mind, drawing from academic research and often-unorthodox approaches.
 Technoetic Arts is a peer-reviewed journal that explores the juncture of art practice, technology and the human mind, opening up a forum for trans-disciplinary speculative research.